 “Conflict of Interest” means, for purposes of this article, a situation in which, because of financial or other activities or relationships with other persons or organizations, a person or body is unable or potentially unable to render an impartial Offset Verification Statement of a potential client's Offset Project Data Report, or the person or body's objectivity in performing offset verification services is or might be otherwise compromised.

-“Conservative” means, in the context of offsets, utilizing project baseline assumptions, emission factors, and methodologies that are more likely than not to understate net GHG reductions or GHG removal enhancements for an offset project to address uncertainties affecting the calculation or measurement of GHG reductions or GHG removal enhancements.
+“Conservative” means, in the context of offset crediting, that offset projects must utilize assumptions, emission or removal factors, and methodologies that are more likely than not to understate the calculation or measurement of net GHG emission reductions or GHG removal enhancements, and means, in the context of unintentional reversals and project termination determinations, that offset projects must utilize assumptions, emission or removal factors, and methodologies that are more likely than not to overstate the calculation of actual onsite carbon stocks.

 “Consumer Price Index for All Urban Consumers” means a measure that examines the changes in the price of a basket of goods and services purchased by urban consumers, and is published by the U.S. Bureau of Labor Statistics.